CoderTofu/PriMath/documentation/main.md

 I used some nice fonts I found then configured the page to work with the two display modes I have

 ### not_found.jsx
 A generic 404 page nothing to really talk about.
+Also added a redirect to home for convenience.